-addition, as a significant employer in the area and a large landowner we are fully aware of our responsibilities with regard to the importance of sustainability and the impact our decisions may have on climate change.
+and a large landowner we are fully aware of our responsibilities with regard to the importance of sustainability and the impact our decisions may have on climate change.
 For significant development activities, such as the planning application for a new Sixth Form building, we hold public consultations to discuss details of our plans with all interested parties and to seek their feedback and concerns.
 Regulators We understand that regulators are key in maintaining the credibility of both the school and the sector that we operate in.
 The school strives to be fully compliant in all areas in which we face external regulatory review and ensures that any regulatory changes are understood and acted upon quickly.
 The Senior Management of the School are fully involved in all areas where the School is subject to regulatory control.
-School Governor Committees will he kept informed of all regulatory review outcomes and recommendations and governors will then ensure that Senior Management acts upon recommendations to resolve any areas of structural or process weakness.
+School Governor Committees will be kept informed of all regulatory review outcomes and recommendations and governors will then ensure that Senior Management acts upon recommendations to resolve any areas of structural or process weakness.
 Donors Donations to the school's charitable entity provide opportunities to increase the public benefit from the delivery of the school's main charitable aim of promoting the education of its pupils.
+All donations are gratefully received and acknowledged by the school.
+Donors are made aware by the school website and other forms of communication of how their donations are being used to provide educational opportunities.
 Alumni The School recognises the importance of its alumni in that they are the representation of the delivery of the School's talent and expertise in teaching and pastoral care.
-The School also regards its alumni as a strong link to the outside world which car provide further benefit to current pupils. its links with the Old Berkhamstedians organisation and also through the Berkhamsted Society which has been set up by the School to encourage stronger relationships between the town of Berkhamsted, the School and its alumni.
+The School also regards its alumni as a strong link to the outside world which can provide further benefit to current pupils.
+The School maintains contact with its alumni through its links with the Old Berkhamstedians organisation and also through the Berkhamsted Society which has been set up by the School to encourage stronger relationships between the town of Berkhamsted, the School and its alumni.